jgarrison1204/rbnd-Survivr-Part1/README.md

 # rbnd-Survivr-Part1

 ##About
-Colorizr is a gem that allows us to make strings pretty when printing to the command-line!
+Colorizr is a gem that allows us to make strings pretty when printing to the terminal!
 We can use it to change the color of strings from default to several, fancier, colors.

 ##Install
 `git clone https://github.com/jgarrison1204/rbnd-Survivr-Part1.git`